-Kingston Trenching & Excavation Accidents
+Victims of Trenching and Excavation Accidents

 The attorneys at Basch & Keegan handle all types of construction accident cases, including personal injury and wrongful death claims involving trenching and excavation accidents.
-Based in Kingston, NY, we represent injured workers throughout the Hudson Valley.
+Based in Kingston, NY, we represent injured workers throughout the entire Hudson Valley.

 Trench Collapses Cause Hundreds of Injuries Each Year

 Trenching and excavation are among the most hazardous construction practices.
 The Occupational Safety and Health Administration (OSHA) defines an excavation as any man-made cut, cavity, trench, or depression in the earth’s surface formed by earth removal.
 A trench is a narrow underground excavation that is deeper than it is wide.

 According to OSHA, the walls of any trench will eventually collapse—it’s merely a matter of time.
 Therefore, trenches should only be open for a period of minutes or hours (at a maximum).
 Unfortunately, however, a trench’s apparent stability is often enough for a contractor to send workers into a dangerous trench in hopes of fast progress and financial gain.

 Serious injury or death is too often the result of prioritizing profit over safety.
 Trench and excavation accidents frequently involve:

 - Trench collapse

 - Trench cave-ins

 - Falling loads from above a trench or excavation site